kodecocodes/bkk/frontmatter/back-cover-copy.markdown

 - **Fifth important topic**: Write a description of what they'll learn to do.
 - **Sixth important topic**: Write a description of what they'll learn to do.

-One thing you can count on: after reading this book, you’ll be prepared to [TODO: tell the reader what they'll be prepared to take on once they've completed this book. <22 word target, max 40 words. (not including "one thing you can count on")]
+One thing you can count on: After reading this book, you’ll be prepared to [TODO: tell the reader what they'll be prepared to take on once they've completed this book. <22 word target, max 40 words. (not including "one thing you can count on")]

 [FPE: The section below remains unchanged.
 No need to update anything in here.]

 ## About the Tutorial Team

-The Tutorial Team is a group of app developers and authors who write tutorials at the popular website raywenderlich.com.
-We take pride in making sure each tutorial we write holds to the highest standards of quality.
-We want our tutorials to be well written, easy to follow, and fun.
+The Tutorial Team is a group of app developers and authors who write tutorials at the popular website, raywenderlich.com.
+We take pride in making sure each tutorial we write meets the highest standards of quality.
+We want our tutorials to be well-written, easy to follow and fun.

-If you've enjoyed the tutorials we've written in the past, you're in for a treat.
-The tutorials we've written for this book are some of our best yet - and this book contains detailed technical knowledge you simply won't be able to find anywhere else.
+If you’ve enjoyed the tutorials we’ve written in the past, you’re in for a treat.
+The tutorials we’ve written for this book are some of our best yet — and this book contains detailed technical knowledge you simply won’t be able to find anywhere else.